EIBI Clinical Interventionist - EIBI - Mental Health

 - Demonstrated knowledge of best practices in treatment of young children with ASD required

-- Demonstrated ability to design, implement and monitor psychological programming to promote skill development to enhance social-emotional functioning required.
+- Demonstrated ability to design, implement and monitor psychological programming to

 PLEASE NOTE: Applicants relying on education and experience equivalencies must demonstrate such equivalencies in their application.
 Candidates will not be considered for an interview if applications are incomplete or missing information